championballer/labs/linux/list.md

 ## LINUX/UNIX LAB LIST (IT-119)

 ```
-The programs are implemented in bourne shell and hence will include the !/bin/sh syntax in all files
+The programs are implemented in bourne shell and hence will include the !/bin/sh syntax in all files.

 ```